Pampanga River

-The Pampanga River is the second largest river on the island of Luzon in the Philippines (next to Cagayan River) and the country's fifth longest river.
+The Pampanga River is the second largest river on the island of Luzon in the Philippines (next to the Cagayan River) and the country's fifth longest river.
 It is in the Central Luzon region and traverses the provinces of Pampanga, Bulacan, and Nueva Ecija.

 Topography

 Its headwaters are at the Sierra Madre and runs a south and southwesterly course for about 261 km until it drains into Manila Bay.

 The river's basin covers an area of 10434 km2, including the allied basin of Guagua River.
 The basin is drained through the Pampanga River and via the Labangan Channel into Manila Bay.